-This one-day symposium at the University of the District of Columbia will bring together experts from governmental agencies, academia, the private sector, and non-profits to present and discuss challenges and opportunities for water management and resilience in the region, as well as national, and international scope.
+This one-day symposium at the University of the District of Columbia will bring together experts from governmental agencies, academia, the private sector, and non-profits to present and discuss innovations in water research, technology, policy, and management to respect and reflect the true value of water.
 The program will include a keynote address, invited panelists, and breakout sessions featuring submitted oral and poster presentations.
-Dr. Daniel Zarrilli, Director of the Mayor's Office of Recovery and Resiliency for the City of New York will present the keynote address.
-Click here for Full Announcement, Call for Abstracts, and Registration Information.
+The keynote speaker is Tracy Mehan, III, the Director of Government Affairs for the American Water Works Association.
+Click here for the Call for Abstracts.